AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-zero-etl-federation-ai-agents.md

 **Incomplete cross-system joins:** When a customer churn prediction agent needs to join support ticket data (from a real-time source) with purchase history (in the lakehouse), a batch ETL approach requires either waiting for the next batch or running two separate analyses that can't be easily joined.

-**Decision lag:** Agents supporting operational decisions — sales prioritization, inventory allocation, customer routing — need current data to produce actionable recommendations.
+**Decision lag:** Agents supporting operational decisions : sales prioritization, inventory allocation, customer routing,  need current data to produce actionable recommendations.
 A 12-hour lag in the underlying data produces recommendations that are 12 hours behind reality.

 ## The Federation Architecture

 Zero-ETL federation routes queries directly to source systems at query time.
-The query engine acts as the router — it receives a SQL query from an AI agent, identifies which tables come from which sources, sends source-specific subqueries to each source, and assembles the results.
+The query engine acts as the router : it receives a SQL query from an AI agent, identifies which tables come from which sources, sends source-specific subqueries to each source, and assembles the results.

 Dremio's federation architecture connects to sources through source-specific connectors:

-- **Relational databases:** PostgreSQL, MySQL, Oracle, SQL Server — queried via JDBC with predicate pushdown
+- **Relational databases:** PostgreSQL, MySQL, Oracle, SQL Server : queried via JDBC with predicate pushdown
-- **Cloud warehouses:** Snowflake, BigQuery, Redshift — queried through their native query APIs
+- **Cloud warehouses:** Snowflake, BigQuery, Redshift : queried through their native query APIs
-- **Object storage:** S3, GCS, ADLS — Iceberg or raw Parquet, queried directly
+- **Object storage:** S3, GCS, ADLS : Iceberg or raw Parquet, queried directly
-- **SaaS systems:** Salesforce, Zendesk, HubSpot — queried through API-based connectors
+- **SaaS systems:** Salesforce, Zendesk, HubSpot : queried through API-based connectors
-- **Streaming systems:** Kafka, Kinesis — queried through streaming-to-SQL adapters
+- **Streaming systems:** Kafka, Kinesis : queried through streaming-to-SQL adapters

 Each source appears in Dremio's unified namespace.
 An agent queries the namespace without needing to know which underlying system holds which data.